valtido/symbiotic-syntheconomy/docs/github-webhook-setup.md

 ## Development Mode

-When `GITHUB_WEBHOOK_SECRET` is not configured or set to the placeholder value, the webhook runs in development mode:
+When `GH_WEBHOOK_SECRET` is not configured or set to the placeholder value, the webhook runs in development mode:

 - ✅ Accepts all webhook requests
 - ⚠️ No signature verification